knguyen88/coderticket/README.md

 * [x] Users must click "publish event" before an event becomes viewable to other users.
 * [x] Users can create ticket types for that event.
 * [x] Users can create venues.
-* [x] An event must have at least one `ticket_type` defined before it can be published. **HINT**: This is a good candidate for a unit test.
+* [x] An event must have at least one `ticket_type` defined before it can be published.
 * [x] User can see a list of events he or she has created.
 * [x] Users can edit their event after creation.
-But only the user who created the event can edit the event. **HINT**: This is a good candidate for a controller test.
+But only the user who created the event can edit the event.

 ### Optional Stories